USA Gymnastics sex abuse scandal: Steve Penny

-On October 17, 2018, former USAG CEO Steve Penny was arrested on charge of evidence tampering in the Larry Nassar case.
-He was accused of removing documents linked to the Nassar sexual abuse case from the Karolyi Ranch gymnastics training facility in Texas.
+On October 17, 2018, former USAG CEO Steve Penny was arrested on charges of evidence tampering in the Nassar case—specifically, of removing related documents from the Karolyi Ranch gymnastics training facility in Texas.
 On October 29, 2018, Penny entered a plea of not guilty.
-In April 2022 the evidence tampering charges against Penny were dropped.
+In April 2022, prosecutors dropped the charges against Penny.

 Lou Anna Simon

 On November 20, 2018, former MSU president Lou Anna Simon was charged with two felonies and two misdemeanor counts for lying to the police.
-She is accused of falsely telling investigators she did not know the nature of a Title IX complaint against Nassar in 2014.
-She could face up to four years in prison on each felony charge.
+She was accused of falsely telling investigators she did not know the nature of a Title IX complaint against Nassar in 2014.
+Each felony charge carried a possible sentence of four years in prison.

 On October 29, 2019, Eaton County District Court Judge Julie Reincke ruled there was sufficient evidence to bind Simon over for trial in Eaton County circuit court.

 On May 13, 2020, Eaton County Judge John Maurer dismissed the charges against Simon.
-The Michigan Attorney General's Office said it planned to appeal.
+The Michigan attorney general's office appealed but their argument was rejected on December 21, 2021, by the Michigan Court of Appeals.

 Kathie Klages

 In August 2018, Kathie Klages, a former MSU gymnastics coach, was charged with one felony count and one misdemeanor count of lying to the police about her early knowledge of sexual abuse allegations against Nassar.
 Her trial began in February 2020.
-She was found guilty on two counts of lying to the police and faces up to four years in prison.
-Her sentencing was set for April 18, 2020, but was rescheduled to July 15 of that year; however, the sentencing was once again delayed due to a water main break near the courthouse.
+She was found guilty on two counts of lying to the police and faced up to four years in prison.
+Her sentencing was set for April 18, 2020, then rescheduled to July 15, then once again delayed by a water main break near the courthouse.
 On August 4, Klages was sentenced to 90 days in jail and 18 months of probation.
+On December 21, 2021, the Michigan Court of Appeals overturned Klages' conviction after determining that her false statement was "inconsequential, rather than material" to the criminal investigation of whether a MSU employee was complicit or not in allowing Nassar to prey on young athletes.
+Her case was dismissed in November 2022, legally clearing her after she served 90 days in jail and eight months of probation.

 John Geddert

-On February 25, 2021, John Geddert, the head coach of the 2012 US Women's Olympic Gymnastics Team, was charged with multiple felonies including 20 counts of human trafficking and forced labor, one count of first-degree sexual assault, one count of second-degree sexual assault, racketeering and lying to a police officer.
-Geddert died by suicide shortly after his charges were announced to the public.
+On February 25, 2021, John Geddert, the head coach of the 2012 US Women's Olympic Gymnastics Team, was charged with multiple felonies including 20 counts of human trafficking and forced labor, one count of first-degree sexual assault, one count of second-degree sexual assault, racketeering, and lying to a police officer.
+Geddert died by suicide shortly after his charges were announced.